Plenty Coups: Chief Plenty Coups State Park and Home

 Inspired by a visit to George Washington's Mount Vernon plantation in Virginia in 1928, four years before his death Chief Plenty Coups donated 195 acre of his personal land to Big Horn County to create a park for future generations to enjoy.
 The log cabin he lived in is there and is part of Chief Plenty Coups State Park.
-He is buried here and park visitors may visit his grave, along with a visitor's center and museum that has more information about Plenty Coups and his legacy.
+He is buried here and park visitors may visit his grave, along with a visitor center and museum that has more information about Plenty Coups and his legacy.
 The whole park was renovated in 2003.
 The park is located near Pryor, Montana.